-{¶37} The court erred because it could not have concluded to a reasonable degree of certainty that the \$8 million award for future economic damages comprised only the life care plan.
+{¶37} The court's findings are erroneous for two reasons.
+First, the court could not have concluded to a reasonable degree of certainty that the \$8 million award for future economic damages was comprised of only the life care plan.
 The court failed to consider the possibility that at least some part of the \$8 million award consisted of lost future wages.
+Secondly, the trial court accepted a setoff calculation in the life care plan that was incorrect.

-{¶38} Before addressing Stewart's argument, we first address MetroHealth's assertion that Stewart cannot argue that the \$8 million award may have contained a loss of future income component because she limited the scope of her claims for future economic damages "to what can be fixed or what can be replaced with services or equipment or medication."
+assertion that Stewart cannot argue that the \$8 million award may have contained a loss of future income component because she limited the scope of her claims for future economic damages "to what can be fixed or what can be replaced with services or equipment or medication."
 MetroHealth argues that loss of future income is not something that can be "fixed" or "replaced with services, equipment, or medication."
 We reject this assertion.
 During closing argument, counsel for the child asked the jury to award \$8 million for the costs of future care and \$2 million in lost income.
-In no sense did Stewart "limit" the request for damages to the cost of future care.
+In no sense did Stewart "limit" the request for damages to the cost of future care only.

 {¶39} The \$8 million award for future economic damages closely corresponded to the dollar amount requested by Stewart under "the same categories of future care recommended by Plaintiff's expert[,]" so we understand why the court would conclude that the award consisted solely of damages for the life care plan.
-But to accept the court's finding that the award consisted entirely of future medical care forces the conclusion that the jury ignored uncontradicted evidence concerning the child's lost future income and decided to award nothing for that loss.
+But to accept the court's finding that the award consisted entirely of future care forces the conclusion that the jury completely ignored uncontradicted evidence concerning the child's lost future income and decided to award nothing for that loss.
 While that could have been a possible outcome, it is just as likely that the \$8 million award consisted of an amount for the life care plan and lost future income.
-The two life care plans presented to the jury valued at-home care at \$4.3 million and facility care at \$8.2 million.
-While counsel for

-Stewart asked the jury to award \$8 million for the life care plan, the jury may have assigned a middle value to the life care plan consistent with testimony by one of the child's experts who testified that the child would not necessarily have to enter facility care immediately, but was of the firm opinion that the child would have to enter facility care at some future point in time.
+The two life care plan options presented to the jury valued at-home care at \$4.3 million and facility care at \$8.2 million.
+While counsel for Stewart asked the jury to award \$8 million for the life care plan, the jury may have assigned a middle value to the life care plan consistent with testimony by one of the child's experts who testified that the child would not necessarily have to enter facility care immediately, but was of the firm opinion that the child would have to enter facility care at some future point in time.
 That the possibility exists that the jury could have determined the amount of damages in that fashion takes the court's finding out of the realm of what is reasonably certain for purposes of offset.

 {¶40} The uncertainty present in apportioning the \$8 million award is the result of there being no interrogatories to determine the specific composition of the award for future economic damages.
-Of course, neither party was required to request more specific interrogatories, but a political subdivision like MetroHealth that makes it known it intends to seek a post-trial offset for collateral benefits chooses to forego offering specific interrogatories at its own peril.
+Of course, neither party was required to submit specific interrogatories, but a political subdivision like MetroHealth that makes it known it intends to seek a post-trial offset for collateral benefits chooses to forego offering specific interrogatories at its own peril.
 MetroHealth, as the party seeking an offset under R.C.
 2744.05(B)(1), had the burden of showing its entitlement to offset.
 Buchman, 73 Ohio St.3d 260, 652 N.E.2d 952 (1995), at paragraph five of the syllabus.